-If you prefer to use quinoa, red quinoa is a nice choice, though the more common tan variety works well too.
+If you prefer to use quinoa, the red quinoa is a nice choice, though the more common tan variety works well too.
 I enjoy using a 50-50 combination of bulgur and quinoa, which results in a terrific melding of texture and protein.
 For an extra protein boost, there’s also an optional addition of hemp seeds.

 To give the crumbles plenty of Italian flavor, I simply use a good-quality marinara sauce rather than having to add a million ingredients!
 Tomato-basil, garden vegetable, or mushroom are all great choices, but feel free to use your favorite vegan variety.

-For sandwiches, line the bottom of a hero roll (or any kind of roll you prefer) with baby spinach or other tender greens.
+Use as a hero sandwich filling: Line the bottom of a hero roll (or any kind of roll you prefer) with baby spinach or other tender greens.
 Dollop on some of these beef-less crumbles (hot from the pan), and melt some vegan mozzarella over them in the oven or toaster oven.
 Cover with top of the hero roll or enjoy open face.

 - 1 cup uncooked bulgur or quinoa, or a combination